Programming note – Sharks-Oilers coverage starts today at 6:30 p.m. with Sharks Pregame Live on NBC Sports California

 Cam Talbot (starter)

-Sharks: Joe Thornton (left knee) is questionable.
+Sharks: Logan Couture (mouth) and Joe Thornton (left knee) are questionable.

-Oilers: Oscar Klefbom (lower body) is probable.
-Tyler Pitlick (torn ACL) is out.
+Oilers: Tyler Pitlick (torn ACL) is out.

 SHARKS PLAYOFF RECORD WHEN…